Category: ASA Men’s Major Fast Pitch

 Russ Johnston, People’s Credit (5-1, no-hitter, 3 shutouts, lost final to Zollner’s Bill West 4-0)

 Herb Dudley, Blackburn Bombers (3-2, Had 60 K in first 3 starts, 75 K in his first 4 starts, hurling 2 shutouts, winning 3-1 and losing 1-0.
-Then Bombers were them eliminated by the eventual runner, People’s Credit of Toronto 6-0.
+Then Bombers were then eliminated by the eventual runner, People’s Credit of Toronto 6-0.
 He finished up with an incredible 77 K in 44 IP, giving up 8 runs, 6 in the last game.
 Dudley also hit a homer over the center field fence in the opening game)

 Roy Stephenson of Grumman Yankees went 3-2, 3 shutouts, 2 1-hitters.